MicrosoftDocs/customer-insights/ci-docs/migrate-pbidf-to-ppdf.md

 To increase scalability, reliability, and performance, some Power Query-based data sources need to get updated.
 [Dataflows](/power-query/dataflows/understanding-differences-between-analytical-standard-dataflows) are cloud-based data preparation technologies that use Power Query to extract, transform, and load data.
 A system job scans for data sources with analytical dataflows and migrates them to standard dataflows.

-A notification in Customer Insights indicates that there are data sources for which you need to take action.

 ## Prerequisites

 - You have Administrator or Owner permissions in Customer Insights.
 - The Customer Insights environment is connected a Dataverse environment.
 - You have access to the credentials for the data source.

-Steps:

-When your instance is ready for the upgrade, you will receive a notification such as below:

-In your instance, navigate to Data sources page.

-Under the Data sources listed, the Power Query based data sources that need to be migrated will be indicated as “Credentials Required”.
+## How to update your data sources

+A notification in Customer Insights indicates that there are data sources for which you need to take action.
+We recommend following the steps for trial and sandbox environments before updating the data sources on the production environment.

+1. Sign in to Customer Insights and open the environment to upgrade.

+1. Go to **Data** > **Data sources**.

+1. In the list of data sources, the Power Query-based data sources show a **Credentials Required** status.

-Click on the Data source and continue to supply the credentials and without any changes to the query steps, continue to Next and Save.
+1. Edit the data source and enter the credentials without making changes to the query steps.
+Select **Next** then **Save**.
+The progress indicator for the data source shows in the status as **Upgrade pending**, **Upgrade in progress**, or **Successful**.

-The Data sources page will indicate the progress as: Upgrade Pending, Upgrade in Progress, Successful.

-Setup refresh schedule same as earlier if you had a scheduled refresh.
-This is a new step that applies specifically to the Power Query based data sources, that can now refresh on their own schedule.
+1. Power Query-based data sources can now refresh on their own schedule.
+Set up the refresh schedule for the data source.

-It’s expected that no changes are required for any of the other configurations.

-After the updated data source completes the refresh successfully, run an ad hoc full refresh under unification (Unify customer profile and downstream dependencies).
-This may trigger refreshing other data sources.

-It is recommended to follow the steps in Trial and Sandbox first, and then Production environment.
+After all the updated data sources have refreshed successfully, go to **Data** > **Unify** and select **Unify** > **Unify customer profiles and downstream dependencies** to run a full refresh.

-If there are any issues, please create a support ticket.
+If you run into issues, create a support ticket.

-What to expect after the upgrade:
+## What to expect after the migration

-The Power Query data sources now refresh on their own schedule independent from the full end to end refresh configured from the System > Schedule page.
+Power Query data sources now refresh on their own schedule, independent from the system refresh of the environment.

-The Power Query Data sources no longer will appear as shared data sources, and will be under the Managed by you group.
-If you are unable to manage the data source then you can take ownership of the data source after the upgrade is complete.
+Power Query data sources no longer appear as shared data sources.
+They show in the **Managed by you** section on **Data** > **Data sources**.
+You can change ownership of the data source after the upgrade is complete.

-The System page may indicate a temporary data source with a similar name.
-That data source will be removed after a full successful run.
+A temporary data source with a similar name may show under **Administration** > **System** which gets removed by the system after a full successful refresh.

-Screen by screen:

-A screenshot of a computer

-Description automatically generated

-A screenshot of a computer

-Description automatically generated

-When the background job identifies the data source be upgraded, you will receive notification as below:

-Note that the data sources are now shown under Managed by me category.

-A screenshot of a computer

-Description automatically generated with medium confidence

-A screenshot of a computer

-Description automatically generated with medium confidence

-Update Configuration Connection and validate credentials, and there will be no warning icon.

-A screenshot of a computer

-Description automatically generated

-After completing the Save step, the data source will be changing status to “Upgrade Pending”, and backend process will initiate an upgrade in 5 mins and will change to “Upgrade in Progress” and then “Successful”.

-A screenshot of a computer

-Description automatically generated

-After the upgrade is complete:

-A screenshot of a computer

-Description automatically generated with medium confidence

-In case of any failures, please contact support.